 Once they know of the side effects, they will provide you with coping mechanisms to help subside the effects to begin feeling better.
 Remember, it is better to be as open and honest with your doctor throughout your treatment process as they will assist you with any problems you may be experiencing.

-As you can see, Chemotherapy has many side effects that will vary in severity depending on each patient’s unique circumstances.
+As you can see, chemotherapy has many side effects that will vary in severity depending on each patient’s circumstances.
 Therefore, when speaking with your oncologist, it is essential to ask as many questions as possible, including what side effects you may experience depending on the treatment plan they have administered.

 All cancer treatment centers will also provide therapy and coping mechanisms for patients to help them overcome their side effects and deal with their mentality throughout the process.
 It is crucial to remain as positive as possible when undergoing chemotherapy treatments.